ShahzaibWaseem/RipeTrack/README.md

 The same parameters apply here (`config.py`).
 To use a different model type out the name of it in this variable `checkpoint_filename`, and fix the image sizes if they need fixing.
 The Pre-trained models can be found here.
 Place the pre-trained models in `checkpoints/reconstruction/{others}`.

 This script also calculates the errors for the six metrics: MRAE, RMSE, SAM, SID, PSNR, SSIM.
+The details are in the manuscript.

 In order to produce the Mobile Hypercubes, the command is same as above, set `use_mobile_dataset = True`.
 The error metrics are not calculated for Mobile dataset, because there are no Ground Truth Hypercubes to compare them to.

-**Note**: do not set `use_mobile_dataset = True`, unless you want to perform inference on Mobile Datasets, as it will select wrong band numbers.
+**Note**: do not set `use_mobile_dataset = True`, unless you want to perform inference on Mobile Datasets, as otherwise it will select wrong band numbers.